xlwings/xlwings-server/README.md

 numpy==1.26.4
 ```

-## Prod deployment

-- **Note that the web app _has_ to be served via https, not http!**
-- **The app could be deployed directly via Dockerfile using a service such as Render.com, Heroku, etc. and only requires the XLWINGS_LICENSE_KEY environment variable to be set.**

-**Backend via Python directly:**

-- Set the environment variable: `XLWINGS_LICENSE_KEY=...`
-- Install the dependencies: `pip install -r requirements.txt`
-- Run the app: `gunicorn app.main:main_app --bind 0.0.0.0:8000 --access-logfile - --workers 1 --worker-class uvicorn.workers.UvicornWorker`

-**Backend via Docker**:

-- Install Docker and Docker Compose
-- Copy `.env.template` to `.env` and update `XLWINGS_LICENSE_KEY=...`
-- `docker compose -f docker-compose.prod.yaml build`
-- `docker compose -f docker-compose.prod.yaml up -d`

-**Frontend via Office.js add-in:**

-- You will get the manifest content under your `URL/manifest`.
-For example, if you run this on localhost, you can go to https://127.0.0.1:8000/manifest.
-Copy the content into a file called `manifest.xml`.
-- If the manifest doesn't show the correct URL, set the `XLWINGS_HOSTNAME` settings in `.env` to the domain where your backend runs, e.g., `XLWINGS_HOSTNAME=xlwings.mycompany.com`.
-- The `manifest.xml` has to be deployed via the Office admin console, see: https://docs.xlwings.org/en/latest/pro/server/officejs_addins.html#production-deployment.
-The Office admin console also allows you to point directly to the `/manifest` endpoint.

 **Installing deploy keys automatically in Docker images**

 If you have your developer license key set as `XLWINGS_DEVELOPER_KEY` env var in your build environment, it will install the deploy key directly in the Docker image when running `docker build --build-arg XLWINGS_DEVELOPER_KEY=${XLWINGS_DEVELOPER_KEY} .`.
 This will happen automatically when running `docker compose build`.